ElektraInitiative/libelektra/doc/decisions/decision_process.md

   We don't need a vote (besides the approved review) or a benevolent dictatorship.
 - Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.
   Only the end results counts.
+- Different to initiatives like Rust, most contributors in Elektra are not experts in configuration management or programming languages.
+  So we do not expect that a clear problem or solution is in the decision's write mind beforehand.
+  Instead the decisions is also a supported learning process about the problem and solution.

 ## Considered Alternatives